KeeperRunNet/keeperRunNet-Frontend/README.md

-# KeeperNet Frontend
+# KeeperRunNet Frontend

-The decentralized UI for the KeeperNet automation and relayer protocol.
+The decentralized UI for the KeeperRunNet automation and relayer protocol.

 KeeperNet Frontend is the **Next.js** web application that gives developers and users a seamless interface for creating automated smart contract triggers, tracking job execution, managing keeper nodes, and monitoring relayer health — all powered by **Soroban smart contracts** on the **Stellar network**.